Researchers have explored harrowing stories of single pregnant Irish women who fled to America during the Famine and the years following it.

-The research, conducted by The Conversation over a three-year period, examines a number of case studies where single Irish women fled persecution and ridicule in Ireland in order to give birth in the United States and begin a better life.
+The research, carried out over a three-year period and released in 2020, examines a number of case studies where single Irish women fled persecution and ridicule in Ireland in order to give birth in the United States and begin a better life.

-"The Bad Bridget Project," which was funded by the Arts and Humanities Research Council, is named "Bridget" since it was a name used to refer to Irish women in 19th-Century America.
+"The Bad Bridget Project", led by Elaine Farrell, Senior Lecturer in Irish Social History at Queen's University Belfast and Leanne McCormick, Senior Lecturer in Modern Irish Social History at Ulster University, is named "Bridget" since it was a name used to refer to Irish women in 19th-Century America.

 Unmarried pregnant women were shunned in society in pre-1980s Ireland and the Famine era was no different.
 These single were often sent to inhumane mother and baby homes under the control of the Catholic Church.